NASA – National Aeronautics and Space Administration.

 Key Historical Milestones:

-1. 1958-1961: Early Years and the Space Race
+1. NASA in 1958-1961: Early Years and the Space Race

 – NASA was created as part of the National Aeronautics and Space Act.